-- b.
-Federal funding participation for Resurfacing projects is either the federal participation rate approved for the project, or the total federal funds approved for the project, whichever is less. - c.
-A minimum of 20% of the annual STBG allocation will be set aside as a target budget to fund this program. - 6.
-Local Participation - a.
+- a.
 The minimum local share is 20% of total eligible costs (excluding 100% local items).
 If a sponsor takes advantage of the PDIP program the local share is reduced to 10% of AMATS federal funding with a maximum reduction of \$100,000 (based on the maximum Resurfacing funding by AMATS of \$800,000). - b.
-The local share for Resurfacing projects is required to be in cash from local, state or other nonfederal sources.
+The local share for Resurfacing projects is required to be in cash from local, state or other non-federal sources.
 These projects are not eligible for softmatch credit, or 100% Federal funding participation, regardless of Federal or state eligibility.
 Planning and engineering costs (including the development of right-of-way and construction plans) are not considered as local share. - 7.
-Right-of-Way the right-of-way phase is not eligible for funding. - Resurfacing Funding Cap Resurfacing projects have a construction cap of \$800,000 in federal funds.
+Right-of-Way the right-of-way phase is not eligible for funding. - 8.
+Resurfacing Funding Cap Resurfacing projects have a construction cap of \$800,000 in federal funds.
 Assuming an 80% Federal share, total project cost should not exceed \$1,000,000.
 Any cost above this amount is the responsibility of the local sponsor. - 9.
 Project Delays Funding for STBG projects that are delayed or cancelled will be re- evaluated based on the following principles: - a.
 If a project is delayed due to the lack of programmed federal funds, the project will be rescheduled as soon as funds become available. - b.
 If a project is delayed due to the project sponsor, the project may be cancelled or rescheduled at a later time as not to impact or jeopardize other projects that have met their schedules. - 10.
 Project Cost Increases Project phases scheduled in the next fiscal year will be updated in AMATS funding program to reflect the latest estimates.
 Project sponsors must submit revised project cost estimates for the phase that is scheduled in the next fiscal year. - a.
 If the revised project cost estimate is lower than the original estimate, AMATS federal share, as shown in AMATS Funding Program and Balances Table, will be adjusted accordingly to reflect 80% of the revised estimate.
 The project cost shown in the TIP will not be changed and the project is still eligible to receive federal funding up to 80% of the original estimate. - b.
 If the revised project cost estimate, based on the original scope, is higher than the original estimate, AMATS federal share may be increased up to 80% of the revised estimate. - c.
 AMATS federal share increase is limited to 15% above the original federal share programmed for the project and is not to exceed the funding policy cap for right-of-way and construction.
 The AMATS Staff has the authority to make funding decisions for project cost increases based on the availability of funds.
 If a project is already at the AMATS funding policy cap, project cost increase requests must be reviewed by the TAC TIP Subcommittee, TAC and Policy Committee, with the Policy Committee having final decision-making authority.
 Situations not specified herein will be reviewed by the TAC TIP Subcommittee. - 11.
 Major Changes to Project Funding Projects which have already received federal STBG funds through AMATS are not eligible to apply for additional STBG funds through AMATS normal application cycle.
-If additional funding for a project is necessary a request must be made to the AMATS Staff and will be reviewed by the TAC TIP Subcommittee, TAC and Policy Committee, with the Policy Committee having final decision making authority.
+If additional funding for a project is necessary a request must be made to the AMATS Staff and will be

-12. Self-Scoring - AMATS strongly recommends communities self-score their applications before submitting them for consideration.
+- reviewed by the TAC TIP Subcommittee, TAC and Policy Committee, with the Policy Committee having final decision making authority. - 12.
+Self-Scoring AMATS strongly recommends communities self-score their applications before submitting them for consideration.